 A comparative approach to climate, environment and society in Eurasia: towards understanding the impact of climate on complex societies

 This interdisciplinary project investigates the impact of climatic changes across the last two millennia on societies in two environmentally sensitive areas:

 - The eastern Mediterranean basin (including the Balkans, Anatolia and the Near and Middle East).

 - The eastern Eurasian steppe, in particular Mongolia and the regions north of China.

-The main foci of the project are (1) the differential impacts of climate and environmental change on society and state formation and (2) the impact of human society and polities on the environment.
+The main foci of the project are (1) the differential impacts of climate and environmental change on complex societies and state formation and (2) the impact of human society and polities on the environment.

 Two keywords embody the principles upon which the project is founded: consilience and resilience.
-The former reflects current efforts to integrate natural scientific with social scientific research techniques, methodologies and philosophies in a common effort; the latter reflects the leitmotif of the project, which is to investigate the ways in which climate and environmental stress has impacted on social, economic, political and cultural systems and the illustration of the outcomes of these impacts.
+The former reflects current efforts to integrate natural scientific with social scientific research techniques, methodologies and philosophies in a common effort; the latter reflects the leitmotif of the project, which is to investigate the ways in which climate and environmental stress has impacted on social, economic, political and cultural systems and to illustrate of the outcomes of these impacts.
 While we problematize both concepts, the aims are thus:

 Through the development of this integrated and approach, the project generates a model of historical-evolutionary change.
 As noted already, the keyword is socio-cultural resilience, an understanding of the mechanisms underlying which is essential for insight into contemporary environmental change and the possibilities for future planning and policy.